rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: ...We should really be throwing TypeError early for things that are not callable.
 Table [in PR] shows various testcases and existing behavior.

-JSC could you take a look and see if you're worried about changing behavior.
+JSC: could you take a look and see if you're worried about changing behavior.
 Most of these align with existing behavior in Chakra/Edge.

 AK: There's a minor possibility of breaking something here.